jaimeteb/chatto/docs/botconfiguration.md

   password:     # STORE_PASSWORD=pass
 ```

-## Default Messages per Conversation
+## Default messages per conversation

-You can control whether or not to use certain default messages in new or existing conversations using the **conversations** object in this file.
+You can control whether or not to use certain default messages in new or existing conversations using the `conversations` object in this file.
 If nothing is specified, the bot will always use the default messages.

 For example: